oschneid/HS2020-hugo-netlify-CMS-test/site/content/presenting/cross-cutting-challenges.md

 ---
-title: "Cross-Cutting Challenges"
+title: Cross-Cutting Challenges
-image: /img/dc/bg03.jpg
-deadline: September 6, 2019
+deadline: 2019-09-06T04:00:00.000Z
 description: >-
   Following its successful launch at the 2018 Haptics Symposium, the Cross-Cutting Challenges (CCC) submission category will be held again at the 2020 Haptics Symposium.
+image: /img/dc/bg03.jpg
 ---